How important is it to commission programmable units correctly?

 Low Backlash Gear Reducer

 The similarity between the servo indexer option and the low backlash gear reducer is that both need a servo motor or AC motor with brake to control the movement profile to achieve the necessary stroke between each process.
 Both can be adapted to accept most servo and AC motor brands.
 With bypassing the RT series servo indexer, you will be compromising some accuracy overall.
 Typically, the low backlash gear reducers used on these linear indexing systems have less than 1 arc minute of backlash and still maintain a very high accuracy.
-These low backlash gear reducers are used quite often on LFA linear indexing conveyors that require flexibility.
+These low backlash gear reducers are used quite often on LFA linear precision conveyors that require flexibility.
 One major advantage over the RT servo cam indexer option is that higher indexing speeds can be achieved, because you do not have to go through a second reduction of the cam/cam follower mechanism.
 The RT series servo system can get much higher accuracy, but is limited on the RPM that the internal barrel cam can turn.
 Commissioning time is the same as what is experienced with the servo indexer option.

 A major advantage to using the direct drive option is the ability to achieve both really high accuracy and fast indexing speeds.
-The LFA systems can be equipped with dual direct drive motors to optimize the performance, mostly to achieve higher speeds.
+The LFA precision conveyor systems can be equipped with dual direct drive motors to optimize the performance, mostly to achieve higher speeds.
 This option of direct drive system is the most expensive option of the four and most time consuming and difficulty to integrate.
 The direct drive system takes a very experienced controls engineer to implement and make sure it is operating correctly to not cause mechanical failures of the linear indexing system.